tejanowalkingtrail/much-worse-jekyll-theme/blog.md

 permalink: /blog/
 ---

-A blog will be added for the Austin Hack for Change Event.
+A blog for the Austin Hack for Change Event.

 <ul class="listing">
 {% for post in site.posts %}